- Army foundation:

 Operations and Exercises

 Vigilant Guardian Operation (VGO)

-Vigilant Guardian Operation takes a part of the fight against terrorism on Belgian national territory.
+The Vigilant Guardian Operation takes a part in the fight against terrorism on Belgian national territory.
 Defence has been providing support to the Federal Police since January 17, 2015.
 The soldiers offer permanent support to the police on the streets.
 The VGO helps the population to feel safe.

 Operation Spring Guardian (OSG)

 This operation is to support the police in ensuring nuclear installations since March 2016.

 NATO member states approved the Readiness Action plan in response to Russia’s position on the Ukrainian crisis.
 This plan included various protection and adaptation measures to the collective defence of NATO.
 They take a firm and united defensive position to limit the increase of conflict.
 As a NATO ally, Belgian Defence takes a part in this operation and contributes to various fields: on land, at sea and in the air (see Air component: Baltic Air Policing)

 MINUSMA (United Nations’ Multidimensional Integrated Stabilization Mission in Mali) is a United Nations peace mission in Mali with objectives to stabilize the country and support the political process.
 Belgium has been part of this mission since 2016.